-3.956 Scottish Planning Policy states that the planning system should protect and enhance green infrastructure networks in and around Scotland's cities.
-Aberdeen's

-Green Space Network is a strategic network that connects natural green spaces and habitats to each other and the communities around them.

-3.967 Temporary greening can be an appropriate way to create safe and attractive places prior to the development of sites.
+- 3.96 Scottish Planning Policy states that the planning system should protect and enhance green infrastructure networks in and around Scotland's cities.
+Aberdeen's Green Space Network is a strategic network that connects natural green spaces and habitats to each other and the communities around them. - 3.97 Temporary greening can be an appropriate way to create safe and attractive places prior to the development of sites.
 The Council will support the use of temporary greening of land awaiting development, where appropriate.
 Consideration will be given to whether greening of a site could bring about a positive impact to the local environment and overall amenity of the area, without prejudicing the effectiveness and viability of the site, if it is allocated for development in the longer term.

-3.968 By encouraging connectivity between habitats, the Green Space Network helps to improve the viability of species and the health of previously isolated habitats and ecosystems.
+- 3.98 By encouraging connectivity between habitats, the Green Space Network helps to improve the viability of species and the health of previously isolated habitats and ecosystems.
 An extensive network of open spaces, together with path networks, will also encourage active travel and healthier lifestyles.
-Protecting and enhancing the Green Space Network will also provide opportunities to enhance the landscape of Aberdeen, improve biodiversity and amenity, provide community growing spaces, reduce the impact of flooding and help us mitigate and adapt to the effects of climate change and support successful placemaking.
-Protecting the Green Space Network will also enhance the landscape of Aberdeen, improve biodiversity and amenity, reduce the impact of flooding and help us mitigate and adapt to the effects of climate change the impact of flooding and help us mitigate and adapt to the effects of climate change.

-3.979 Aberdeen's Green Space Network is made up of multiple components and is mainly comprised of:

-- Formally designated natural heritage sites; - A diversity of habitats and their connectivity; - Water bodies of all types including lochs, ponds, wetlands and watercourses; - Woodland, hedgerows and individual trees, especially veteran trees; - Open Spaces defined in Aberdeen's Open Space Audit 2010; - Spaces for physical activity and access to the outdoors; and - Paths and links for pedestrians and cycling.

-3.98100 The Council's online mapping tool provides detailed information about individual areas of Aberdeen's Green Space Network, including opportunities for improvement and enhancement.
+Protecting and enhancing the Green Space Network will also provide opportunities to enhance the landscape of Aberdeen, improve biodiversity and amenity, provide community growing spaces, reduce the impact of flooding and help us mitigate and adapt to the effects of climate change and support successful placemaking. - 3.99 Aberdeen's Green Space Network is made up of multiple components and is mainly comprised of: - Formally designated natural heritage sites; - A diversity of habitats and their connectivity; - Water bodies of all types including lochs, ponds, wetlands and watercourses; - Woodland, hedgerows and individual trees, especially veteran trees; - Open Spaces defined in Aberdeen's Open Space Audit 2010; - Spaces for physical activity and access to the outdoors; and - Paths and links for pedestrians and cycling. - 3.100 The Council's online mapping tool provides detailed information about individual areas of Aberdeen's Green Space Network, including opportunities for improvement and enhancement.